heavyblotto/bfw/src/docs/developer-guide.md

 4. Project Structure
 5. Development Workflow
 6. Coding Standards and UI Components
+   6.1 UI Components with shadcn/ui
+   6.2 Page Design and Styling
 7. State Management
    7.1 Using Zustand in Components
    7.2 Zustand and Next.js Integration